rodrigoalvesvieira/old-blog/_posts/2011-09-15-developing-json-api-rails-rabl.md

 This post about building a simple API is only for fetching data, not persisting.
 And I'll not mention REST here.

-The "Rabl (Rabl)":https://github.com/nesquena/rabl gem let's you easily make data available as JSON, using this gem is a real straightforward process.
+The [Rabl] gem let's you easily make data available as JSON, using this gem is a real straightforward process.
 All you need to do is pass <span class="small_code">respond_to :json</span> in the controller of the resource you wanna set available as JSON.

 <div class="code">
   <script src="https://gist.github.com/1219892.js?file=cities_controller.rb"></script>